siudeer/airspace-hugo/exampleSite/content/english/service.md

   enable: true
   title: Spatial Wildlife Ecology Lab at SIU
   content: We are a group of researchers interested in understanding how behaviors
-    such as movement affect animal populations and other species.
-We study a variety of species found in Illinois (white-tailed deer, bobcat, coyotes, and beavers) but also in the USA and worldwide (caribou, mule deer, elk, elephant, and giant tortoises).
-While our research centered around animal movement, we focus on various implications of movement for animal such as predator-prey interactions, migration, disease spread, and impact of human activities on their movement.
-Our research strive at improving our understanding of these species ecology but also finding ways of ensuring a safe future for these species.
+    such as movement affect animal populations.
+We study a variety of species found in Illinois (white-tailed deer, bobcat, coyotes, and beavers) and elsewhere (caribou, mule deer, elk, elephant, and giant tortoises).
+While our research centered around animal movement, we focus on the various implications  movement has on animal such as predator-prey interactions, migration, disease spread, and impact of human activities on their movement.
+Our research strive at improving our understanding of these species ecology while finding ways of ensuring a safe future for these species.
   image: images/swel_pics.jpg
   button:
     enable: true